Leezamiranda/CSPB2270-Final-Project/README.md

 ## Submission

 In order to submit your assignment, paste your GitHub repository link into the Inginious item for Assignment-0 provided on Moodle.
 Make sure you do submit your assignment prior to the deadline specified on Moodle.
-Inginious will pull the files from `code` and `app` directories and grade them using the same set of test cases as given in `test_preview.cpp`.
+Inginious will pull the files from `code` and `app` directories and grade them using the same set of test cases as given in `test.cpp`.